homebrewedsec/seguri.io/terms.md

 ## Contact Us

-If you have any questions or concerns about these Terms of Service or our data practices, please direct them to to privacy@seguri.io.
+If you have any questions or concerns about these Terms of Service or our data practices, please direct them to to <a href="mailto:privacy@seguri.io" title="privacy@seguri.io">privacy@seguri.io</a>.